Lexicon

 ORIGINAL

-The challenge of getting trustworthy information about the physical world into computational systems that can act on it.
-Smart contracts can enforce agreements automatically, but only about things the contract can observe; the moment a contract depends on external facts (Did the package arrive?
-Did the price reach this level?
-Did the event occur?), someone must attest to those facts—and that someone is an oracle.
-The oracle problem is that oracles reintroduce trust into trustless systems: you need not trust the counterparty or the enforcer, but you must trust whoever reports the facts.
-Various mechanisms attempt to minimize oracle trust (staking, reputation, multiple independent sources, dispute resolution), but the problem cannot be eliminated—only bounded.
-The oracle problem is one of the four actuation constraints: computational systems can reason arbitrarily, but their connection to physical reality requires verification that someone must provide.
+Smart contracts can enforce agreements automatically, but only about things the contract can observe.
+The moment a contract depends on external facts (Did the package arrive?
+Did the price reach this level?), someone must attest to those facts — and that someone is an oracle.
+Oracles reintroduce trust into trustless systems: you need not trust the counterparty or the enforcer, but you must trust whoever reports the facts.
+Various mechanisms attempt to minimize oracle trust (staking, reputation, multiple independent sources, dispute resolution), but the problem cannot be eliminated, only bounded.

 Organic / Mineral Economy